Brett Mitchell

 Brett Mitchell (born July 2, 1979) is an American conductor, composer, and pianist.
-He began a three-year term as Artistic Director & Conductor of the Sunriver Music Festival in August 2022.
-He previously served as music director of the Colorado Symphony from 2017 to 2021, Associate Conductor of the Cleveland Orchestra and Music Director of the Cleveland Orchestra Youth Orchestra from 2013 to 2017, Assistant Conductor of the Orchestre National de France from 2006 to 2009, Assistant Conductor of the Houston Symphony from 2007 to 2011, Music Director of the Moores Opera Center in Houston from 2012 to 2013, and Music Director of the Saginaw Bay Symphony Orchestra from 2010 to 2015.

-Biography
+He is currently Music Director of the Pasadena Symphony and Artistic Director & Conductor of the Sunriver Music Festival.

+Early life and education

+1979–1997: Early life and musical beginnings

-Born in Seattle, Washington, Mitchell began piano studies at age 6, and studied piano, percussion, and saxophone throughout elementary, middle, and high school.
-He gave his first public performances as a conductor while at Lynnwood High School in 1995 at the age of 16, leading both orchestra and wind ensemble concerts, and served as music director for his first musical in the spring of 1996 while still a high-school junior.
+Born and raised in Seattle, Washington, Mitchell began piano studies at age six, and studied piano, percussion, and saxophone throughout elementary, middle, and high school.
+He gave his first public performances as a conductor while at Lynnwood High School in 1995 at the age of 16.

+1997–2005: College years

+Western Washington University

-Mitchell began undergraduate work on a degree in music composition at Western Washington University in the fall of 1997.
+Mitchell began undergraduate work on a degree in music composition at Western Washington University in 1997.
 During his four years there, he studied composition and conducting with Roger Briggs and piano with Margaret Brink and Jeffrey Gilliam.
-As a conductor, he organized many student performances, conducted the school's orchestra, collaborated with faculty in concerto performances, and served as music director for multiple summer stock and other music theater productions.
-As a composer, Mitchell wrote both concert works and scores for local television and student films.
-He won numerous piano scholarships, and was named Presser Scholar and Outstanding Graduating Senior in 2000 and 2001, respectively.
+He was chosen as the university's Young Alumnus of the Year in 2014.

+The University of Texas at Austin

 Upon completion of his Bachelor of Music in June 2001, he moved to Austin, Texas, to study orchestral conducting with Kevin Noe at the University of Texas at Austin.
-For the next four years, he would serve as Music Director of the University Orchestra and sometime cover conductor for the Austin Symphony.
+For the next four years, he would serve as Music Director of the University Orchestra and sometime cover conductor for the Austin Symphony Orchestra.
 Mitchell graduated from the University of Texas with a Master of Music in 2003 and a Doctor of Musical Arts in 2005.
-His work with Noe led to his employment with the Pittsburgh New Music Ensemble from 2002-06 as their Associate Conductor, where his responsibilities included leading subscription programs, many world and U.S. premieres, numerous multi-media productions, and several recording projects.
+His work with Noe led to his employment with the Pittsburgh New Music Ensemble from 2002 to 2006 as their Associate Conductor, where his responsibilities included leading subscription programs, many world and U.S. premieres, numerous multi-media productions, and several recording projects.